Jacobo0312/LaCasaDorada/README.md

 # LA CASA DORADA

   <b>la-casa-dorada</b>
-It is a desktop application developed in java with ui in java fx that helps in the management of users, ,employees, clients, products, orders, reports and orders in a restaurant.<br>
+It is a desktop application developed in java with ui in java fx that helps in the management of users, employees, clients, products, orders, reports and orders in a restaurant.<br>
 The application contains:
   <ul>
   <li>It allows to manage (add, delete, edit) users, clients, products, employees, ingredients and orders.</li>
-  <li>Generates reports at user-defined intervals of products ordered, orders placed and orders sent by employees.</li>
+  <li>Generates reports at user defined intervals of products ordered, orders placed and orders delivered by employees.</li>
   <li>Allows you to import csv of products, employees and customers.</li>
   <li>All the information is shown in tables for greater visualization.</li>
   <li>It has a clock incorporated in the menu bar</li>